opensafely/documentation/docs/study-def-dates.md

 )
 ```

-This can make it easier to change the index date of a study by making sure it is only defined in once place.
+This can make it easier to change the index date of a study by making sure it is only defined in one place.

 The simplest date expression is just `index_date`, which gets replaced by whatever the index date is set to.